irisdingbj/proposal/Support HSM in Cert-Manager for CA and Self-Signed issuers.md

    Pkcs11 string  `json:"pkcs11,omitempty"`
   }
 ```
 The Pkcs11 format shall be a PKCS #11 URI (https://datatracker.ietf.org/doc/html/rfc7512) using `pkcs11`as prefix or an address for a remote HSM server.
 An example is like `pkcs11:token=xxx%20;id=xxx?module-path=/usr/lib64/xxx.so&pin-value=1234`

-PKI functions in cert-manager like generate key pair, get Key pair and Sign will be enhanced to call HSM backend instead for CRs that has PKCS11 info defined.

 1. Key Manager Controller will be enhanced to call HSM backend to generate private keys and using the returned key handler info to generate the temp secret.
+Some pseudocodes example:
 ```
  config := parsePkcs11URI("pkcs11:token=xxx%20;id=xxx?module-path=/usr/lib64/xxx.so&pin-value=1234")
  context, err := crypto11.Configure(config)
  context.GenerateRSAKeyPair(xxx,xxx)
 ```

-2. Request manager controller will be enhanced to create certificateRequest with `cert-manager.io/hsm :true` annotation for those certificates with pkcs11 info.
+2. Request manager controller will be enhanced to create certificateRequest via hsm backend and add annotation `cert-manager.io/hsm :true`  for those certificates with pkcs11 info.

 3. Issuing controller will be enhanced call HSM backend to sign the CSR to save secrets with key handler info with keys saved in HSM.